A Brief Description of Our Club…

 A Calendar of Events provides information on both Club and invitational events run by other clubs.
 The “Buy, Sell and Swap” listing is a free service to members that helps them to dispose of unwanted vehicles and parts, and can also be used to locate needed parts, supplies and services.

 Club Membership provides access to the ‘Club Registration – A 90 day conditional registration scheme For Historic, Left Hand Drive and Street Rod vehicles’ scheme, which allows Club Members to use their historical vehicles on the road for a fraction of the full registration cost.
 It is a condition of membership that members participate in Club activities.
-Attendance at two Club meetings and two Club events, each year, is necessary to maintain continued access to Conditional Registration through the Club.
+Attendance at four Club meetings or Club events, each year, is necessary to maintain continued access to Conditional Registration through the Club.

 Members not requiring “Club Registration” are exempt from attendance requirements, but are urged to attend meetings and events to experience the excellent fellowship of the Club.